Craig-Coleman/HeroStats/README.md

 ## Roadmap

-Currently, no changes to the character information or stats will persist in the event of a page refresh.
-Changes to inventory, however, will be permanent and will persist in the event of a page refresh.
-Development is in the process of changing this so that all changes will be permanent and persist even when the page is refreshed.
+Currently, any changes to a character's stats do not persist when the page is refreshed.
+This feature will hopefully be coming soon.

 ## Acknowledgments